How to Make the Supercorder Straight Flute

 Socket and Tenon

-These are 25 mm long and about 24 mm in diameter, and of course the tenon at the top of the body fits inside the socket at the bottom of the head to put the two pieces of the instrument together.
 They must fit just loosely, and a strip of sheet cork is glued with contact cement to a recess turned in the tenon around 12 mm wide (see images).
-In order that there be no gap, generally the ends of the cork are tapered by sanding so that one end fits over the other.
+Air leaks will cause low notes to overblow, squeak.
+In order that there be no gap, generally the cork is cut a little longer than the circumference, and the ends are tapered by cutting or sanding them into opposite side "ramps" so that one end fits over the other.
 Cork sheets are available in different thicknesses at woodwind shops.
 It is sanded down until it is a good fit, generally being just slightly higher than the wood of the tenon.
+(Make a strip of sandpaper and half-loop it around the cork to sand it evenly.)
 And of course it slides in and out much more easily once it is greased with (you guessed it) cork grease from the same shop.

 Two tenons, the top one without cork.